MaxRousset/docker-spigotserver/README.md

 This image is based on openjdk:8-jre-alpine

-You must already have your spigot.jar to compile it see : [spigotbuilder](https://github.com/MaxRousset/spigotbuilder)
+You must already have your spigot.jar, to compile it see : [spigotbuilder](https://github.com/MaxRousset/spigotbuilder)

 Usage
 -----